CSSclasses/CSSclasses/_posts/2015-01-09-css-class-selector.markdown

 </body>
 {% endhighlight %}

 Now here you should note several things.
 Both `div`s get the styles of the `div` rule, as this applies to all `div`s.
 Then the first `div` also gets the styles of the class `.greenthing`.
 In HTML the classes get assigned by writing a class attribute inside of the opening tag of the element.
-The second `div` has two classes – you can assign as many of them as you want!
-Just separate them by a space.
+The second `div` has two classes – you can assign as many of them as you want.
+You separate class names by a space.
 In the CSS code, class selectors are marked by a dot like this: `.border-dotted`.
 This class is remarkable as it `overrides` the border style that was defined in the `div` selector.